 Connected fitness equipment has exploded in popularity recently.
-There’s a lot of buzz around machines like Peloton and The Mirror, but they’re far from the only options if you want a home workout that’s fun and motivational.
+There’s a lot of buzz around machines like Peloton, The Mirror and the Aviron connected rower, but they’re far from the only options if you want a home workout that’s fun and motivational.

 Take CLMBR, for example.
-It’s a rising Instagram star and is backed by names like Jay-Z and Pitbull.
+This Instagram-worthy workout machine is backed by recognizable names like Jay-Z and Pitbull.
 Popular for its engaging virtual workouts and highly effective fast-paced movements that target your whole body, it’s the most immersive home vertical climber for your money.
 But is it worth the steep price?
 Our in-depth CLMBR review will help you decide.

 What Is CLMBR?